rust-embedded/book/src/intro/tooling.md

 Bare metal programs are non-standard (`no_std`) Rust programs that require some fiddling with the linking process to get the memory layout of the program right.
 All this requires unusual files (like linker scripts) and unusual settings (like linker flags).
-We have packaged all that for you in a template so that you only need to fill in the blanks such as the project name and the characteristics of your target hardware.
+We have packaged all that for you in templates so that you only need to fill in the blanks such as the project name and the characteristics of your target hardware.

-Our template is compatible with `cargo-generate`: a Cargo subcommand for creating new Cargo projects from templates.
+Our templates are compatible with `cargo-generate`: a Cargo subcommand for creating new Cargo projects from templates.
 You can also download the template using `git`, `curl`, `wget`, or your web browser.

+The cortex-m template is available [here](https://github.com/rust-embedded/cortex-m-quickstart).

 ## `cargo-binutils`